Using Our Data With AmiBroker

 For help with using AmiBroker see the AmiBroker website.
 The AmiBroker staff are also quick to respond to support emails.

-Some good books have been written on AmiBroker by Howard Bandy:
+Some great books have been written on trading systems that use AmiBroker as the underlying anlaysis software by Howard Bandy.

-Should you require it, paid assistance from AmiBrokerCoding.Com is also available.
+Should you require it, paid assistance is also available from AmiBrokerCoding.Com, TheChartist and Alvarez Quant Trading.